ut3av/Plannify/README.md

 ## ✨ Overview

 Planify.exe (ai-timetablex) is a high-performance, premium academic scheduling engine designed to solve the "Timetable NP-Hard" problem with elegance and speed.
-Built for modern educational institutions, it combines the mathematical precision of **Constraint Programming (CP-SAT)** with the intuitive assistance of **Large Language Models (Groq AI)**.
+Built for modern educational institutions, it combines the mathematical precision of **Constraint Programming (CP-SAT)** with the intuitive assistance of **Large Language Models (Groq Ai)**.

 > [!TIP]
 > **Planify isn't just a scheduler—it's an Academic OS.** It manages teachers, sections, labs, and rooms with real-time cloud synchronization and automated workflow triggers.